Gonzalo Maroni

-Gonzalo Maroni (born 18 March 1999) is an Argentine professional footballer who plays as an attacking midfielder for Newell's Old Boys, on loan from Boca Juniors.
+Gonzalo Maroni (born 18 March 1999) is an Argentine professional footballer who plays as an attacking midfielder for Barracas Central, on loan from Boca Juniors.

 Club career

 Maroni is a youth exponent from Boca Juniors.
 On 16 May 2016, he made his first team debut in a league game against Estudiantes.

 On 25 June 2019, Maroni joined Serie A side Sampdoria on loan until 30 June 2020 with an option to buy.